-The Smithsonian Institution’s National Museum of American History, on the national mall in Washington, D.C., has an exhibit on Thomas Edison that includes the development of electricity and lighting, and, more generally, invention.
-One area that I saw in late 2017 had a set of lamps, including a low-pressure sodium vapor lamp, a mercury lamp, an incandescent lamp, and a compact fluorescent lamp.
+The Smithsonian Institution’s National Museum of American History, on the national mall in Washington, D.C., has an especially fascinating exhibit on Thomas Edison.
+The exhibit highlights the development of electricity and lighting, and, more generally, invention.
+In late 2017, I visited an area that featured a set of lamps—including a low-pressure sodium vapor lamp, a mercury lamp, an incandescent lamp, and a compact fluorescent lamp.

 Here is a close-up of part of the exhibit:

-First, here’s a picture of your intrepid blogger taking a picture without a grating.
+First, here’s a picture of your intrepid blogger.
+I’m taking a picture without a grating.

-Second, I’ll show the unannotated picture of the exhibit through the grating.
-Then I’ll mark it up and describe what is seen.
+Now here’s the unannotated picture of the exhibit through the grating.
+Below, I’ll mark it up and describe what is seen.

 This looks messy, because there are many spectra generated from the three different lamps.
 There are multiple images of the sodium vapor lamp.
 The mercury lamp puts out spectra to left and right (since the camera was mostly centered on the mercury lamp).
 From the right, there are continua from the incandescent lamp.
 Around the edges are spectra whose source and identity aren’t immediately obvious.

 So I marked off all the lines I could identify.
 Here they are:

 The yellow lines relate to the low-pressure sodium vapor lamp.
 The light blue bands identify light from the incandescent lamp.
 The green lines relate to the mercury lamp.
 There are additional continua from the incandescent lamp to the right of the field of view.